-Medical services, including elective procedures, surgical centers, office surgery centers, dental offices, orthodontic offices, endodontic office and other health care practitioners' offices may fully re-open.
+Medical services, including elective procedures, surgical centers, office surgery centers, dental offices, orthodontic offices, endodontic offices, and other health care practitioners' offices may fully re-open.

-• List of county by county beach closures: https://www.visitflorida.com/en-us/currenttravel-safety-information.html
+- List of county by county beach information: https://www.visitflorida.com/en-us/current-travel-safety-information.html

-• Marinas and boat ramps are on a county by county basis, must confirm with each individual county.
+- Marinas and boat ramps are open on a county by county basis, confirm with each individual county before use.

 Yes.
 Beginning May 21, Florida State Parks began offering camping and in some cases cabins for our guests.
 Visitors should practice social distancing, expect limited hours and capacity.

 For more information which Florida State Parks are open and closed, visit https://www.floridastateparks.org/learn/safety-updates